Politik (song): 2003 Grammy Awards

 On 23 February 2003, Coldplay performed "Politik" at the 45th Annual Grammy Awards at Madison Square Garden in New York City, accompanied by the New York Philharmonic conducted by David Robertson and arranged by Michael Kamen.
 The performance was notable as the first solo performance by a symphony orchestra at the Grammy Awards.

 The band chose "Politik" specifically for its thematic resonance with the September 11 attacks and the New York setting.
 Drummer Will Champion stated: "It really seemed like the only appropriate song to play.
 It's the song that's able to say everything for us.
 We're on our way to war, the Grammys are in New York City.
 It's the only song we felt right about playing".

 Legacy

 "Politik" has been recognized as a defining moment in Coldplay's career evolution.
-Grammy.com included it in their list of "10 Songs That Captured America's Feelings After 9/11," noting that the song helped establish A Rush of Blood to the Head as a Best Alternative Rock Album Grammy winner.
+The Recording Academy included it in their list of "10 Songs That Captured America's Feelings After 9/11," noting that the song helped establish A Rush of Blood to the Head as a Best Alternative Rock Album Grammy winner.